 Take Care of Yourself

-Finally, recognize that you don’t always have to be in the trenches with them.
-It’s okay to distance yourself when necessary and offer support from a distance.
-About one in five Americans have experience with a relative addicted to alcohol, and it can be a confusing and intensely stressful time.
-Many view addiction as a family disease because of the direct damage it can have on the family structure.
+Finally, recognize that you don’t always have to be in the trenches with them, it’s okay to distance yourself when necessary and offer support from a distance.
+Roughly one in five Americans have lived with an alcoholic relative, and it can be a confusing and intensely stressful time.
+Addiction is often considered a family disease because of the direct damage it can have on the family structure.

 Lecturing them every time they come home intoxicated can turn your words into background noise.
 Wait until they’re able to have a rational conversation before confronting them.